 Without the aid of social media log-in, computer algorithm and the expense of a lawsuit, food truck owners can protect themselves from fake online reviews by close monitoring of review sites and paying attention to specific patterns in writing, such as common verbiage in multiple reviews.
 Be on the alert for common misspelled words and pay attention to capitalization.

 Those who don’t know the proper spelling of a word will carry the misspelled word throughout each post.
-Some positing under various identities can be spotted by repeated punctuation errors.
+Learn how to spot those positing under various identities by their repeated punctuation errors.
 There are, of course, those who are obvious repeat offenders, failing to hide their transparency with verbiage changes.

 If there are suspicious reviews, you can flag them.
-Then take the initiative to contact the website and request the reviews be authenticated or removed.
+Take the initiative to contact the website and request the reviews be authenticated or removed.
 At the least, protect your mobile food business by marking the suspicious review as spam.

 Remember though, that these methods are only useful for legitimate fake reviews.
 And they’ll only be taken seriously if the review is damaging your food truck business and appears to be fake, or written by a competing business.